euniversal/umei-api-specification/error-codes.md

 **NonUpdatablePortfolio:** The portfolio can not be updated

-**ResourceNotFound** The resource identified by the path parameter does not exist
+**ResourceNotFound** The resource identified by the path parameter does not exist or the logged-in user does not have sufficient privileges.